 - Male sex.
 Men are more likely to develop the disease than are women.

 - Black race.
-Blacks are about twice as likely to develop multiple myeloma as are whites.
+Black people are about twice as likely to develop multiple myeloma as are white people.

 - History of a monoclonal gammopathy of undetermined significance (MGUS).
 Every year 1 percent of the people with MGUS in the United States develop multiple myeloma.